Juggernaut7/convex/README.md

 **Option A: Use Live Deployment**

-Visit the deployed frontend (if available)
+Visit https://convex-seven.vercel.app/ (production frontend powered by the hosted API at https://convex-q9pc.onrender.com/)

 Connect your wallet